 Exercise feels good.
 Make it fun.
 Make it interesting.
 It doesn't have to kill you and can help to handle life's stresses, as well.
 Consider early morning or evening walks - so very refreshing!
 On the other hand, if - for whatever reason - you're either unable or unwilling to exercise, it's important to keep your total daily sugars/starches low to maintain your healthy weight.

 Admittedly, counting carbs on one's own can be daunting, if not cumbersome to many.
-That's why I personally used the Take Shape For Life (TSFL) program using Medifast products and recommend it to my patients.
+That's why I personally used the Take Shape For Life (TSFL) program using Medifast products and recommend it to my patients (since re-branded as OPTAvia).
 Here's why:

 Me before (LEFT) and after (RIGHT) weight loss.